BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for

-Avoid using furniture to anchor down corners, as this can have an equally damaging effect.
+Avoid using furniture to anchor down corners.
+This can have an equally damaging effect.

 Cleaning antique carpets

-This will help prevent ripples in the rug, or damage to corners or ends.
+This will help prevent ripples in the rug and damage to corners or ends.

 BADA recommend having your antique carpets and rugs professionally cleaned every three to five years.

 Never have the work carried out in-situ.
 The secret of good cleaning is to beat out the dirt and dust, which can be extremely messy.